bridging-the-gap/bridging-the-gap.github.io/index.md

   A, WR, PW: Maybe add a bit more design to the webpages.
 It still seems a little rough.

   WR: There could be more ways companies and users to get in contact like zoom or google pages for meetings.

+  PW: The student profile page does not look finished as the edit button is placed in a weird place.
+Also the difference between company home page and company profile page is not clear.
+Would be more logical to be able to edit company profile on the profile page.
 #### Do you think our website would be useful to the UH community?
   A: Yes, if you can get companies to use this website, it should be a very useful tool for the community.